-- To provide to students all the benefits of the domestic Clinic experience (including team work, project management and design, practical research experience, professional communication and writing)
+- To provide students with all the benefits of the domestic Clinic experience (including teamwork, project management and design, practical research experience, professional communication and writing)

 - To prepare our students to work on international team projects with members from different countries, cultures and institutional backgrounds; with different disciplinary interests and different languages, but with a common unifying purpose and overarching project goals.

-- To foster a deeper understanding in our graduates of the culture, language and business practices of another country, and to communicate shared interests and objectives in the course of collaborative team projects.
+- To foster a deeper understanding among our graduates of the culture, language and business practices of another country, and to communicate shared interests and objectives in the course of collaborative team projects.

-- To offer international sponsors a partnership role in the education of the next generation engineering, mathematics and science graduate.
+- To offer international sponsors a partnership role in the education of the next generation of engineering, mathematics and science graduates.

 - To benefit society by promoting international cooperation and partnerships to address the challenges of the global community.